 - If your only prior renting experience is through University Housing, and you’d like to list them for a rental history verification, you will need to submit a FERPA Consent form.
 Use this form which has already been partially filled out for this purpose.

 All your roommates and co-signers, proof of identity, social security number, checkbook to pay for application fee, and anything else the rental company may request – so make sure to ask!
 If you are unsure about what a landlord is requesting, contact the University Legal Clinic to get your questions answered!

 In some cases, landlords will tell prospective tenants that their unit is in high demand and may ask for ‘earnest money’.
 Earnest money is paid to a landlord to hold a unit until a perspective tenant’s application is approved or denied.
-The Neighborhood Housing Office strongly discourages using earnest money.
-If you have any questions about earnest money, contact the University Legal Clinic at 414-229-4140, firstname.lastname@example.org, or in person at WG81 located in the Union.
+The Off-Campus Resource Center strongly discourages using earnest money.
+If you have any questions about earnest money, contact the University Legal Clinic at 414-229-4140, firstname.lastname@example.org.

 Once your application is approved, it’s time for you, your roommate(s), and any cosigner(s) to sign the lease for the house or apartment of your choosing.
 By law, it is first come first serve to the first eligible renter.
 If you have completed and passed the approval application, the landlord must rent to you.
 If there isn’t an application process, then the landlord rents to whoever signs and returns the lease first.
 If you do not get approved for the unit you wanted, continue looking for a different place